dbljump/api-docs-slate/source/includes/users/_intro.md

 email | string | Required.
 Must be unique.
 Max 255 chars.
 Email format only.
 Downcased on save. role | string | Authorization level.
 Required.
 Default: `member`.
 See 'User roles' below. avatar | string | User picture.
 Submissions must be base64 encoded.
 Must be JPG, GIF or PNG.
-No size limits. given_name | string | Usually the user's first name.
-Max 20 chars. family_name | string | Usually the user's last name.
-Max 20 chars. country_id | integer | Dbljump record ID of the user's home country.
-Must be a valid country ID. birthday | date | The user's date of birth.
-Must be less than 110 years ago. gender | string | Max 20 chars.
-Form inputs could suggest 'Male' or 'Female' but accept any value.
+No size limits. given_name | string | Any 1-20 chars. family_name | string | Any 1-20 chars. gender | string | Any 1-20 chars.
+Client could suggest 'male' or 'female'. birthday | date | Format 'YYYY-MM-DD'.
+Must not be a future date or > 100 years ago. country_id | integer | Must be a valid country record ID. avatar | string | Base64 encoded JPEG, GIF or PNG.
+Any size (needs review).

 ### User roles